-Improved burst speed offered by a new processor
+Improved burst speed offered by a new processor, but shallower buffer depths

-Although the original press release stated the Fuji X-A3 used the same EXR Processor II found in the X-A2, we have since been told it's newly developed for the X-A3, and apparently doesn't have a specific name or version number yet.
+Although the original press release stated the Fuji X-A3 used the same EXR Processor II found in the X-A2, we have since been told it's newly developed for the X-A3, and apparently doesn't have a specific name or version number.

 X-A3 introduces 60 frames per second 1080p video recording